What is the council, and how do council members serve?

 Council members serve four-year terms, with no limitation on the number of terms served.
 Elections occur every other year on odd-numbered years.
 Each election year, four or five seats on Council are open to voting.
 The rotation of seats ensures that there are always experienced representatives serving on Council.

-Council meets the first, second and third Wednesdays of most months, with the exception of several months due to holidays.
-The first and third Wednesdays are planning sessions and the second Wednesday is the legislative session.
+Council meets the First and Third Wednesdays of most months, with the exception of several months due to holidays.
+The first Wednesday of the month is the working session and the third Wednesday of the month is the legislative session.
 Council has only one meeting in August to allow for summer vacation schedules.

 Council Member Profiles

 William Smith, III

 William Smith, III was elected as Council President at the January 2, 2024 Council organization meeting.
 He was elected to his first term representing Ward 1 in November 2021.
 He is committed to focusing on new economic development in the Borough and improvements to the business district.
 His believes that new development can occur while preserving the Borough’s history and small-town atmosphere.

 William is a retired carpenter from the University of Pittsburgh, with over forty years of experience in the construction industry.
 He is chair of the Infrastructure and Blight Committee.

 Renee Haynes-Johnson was elected Council Vice President at the January 2, 2024 Council organization meeting.
 She was sworn in to her first term representing Ward 1 on January 2, 2024.
 She is a resident of Wilkinsburg for over 37 years; She retired after 29 1/2 years with the Commonwealth of Pennsylvania, Department of Human Services.
 Renee is a veteran of the U,S. Army and a graduate of the University of Pittsburgh.